-Although functionality is still the primary consideration in design, designers now have a responsibility to design with economic use of materials and end of life recyclability in mind.
+Although functionality is still the primary consideration in design, designers now have a responsibility to design with the economic use of materials and end of life recyclability in mind.

 The following guidelines should be followed for products designed to be recyclable: